apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

 Hence, we did not have to run the type checker seven times to see the error messages.
-The type annotations are useful on its own, since we do not have to traverse the spec, to figure out the types of constants and states.
+The type annotations are useful on its own, since we do not have to traverse the spec to figure out the types of constants and states.
 Our more engineering-oriented peers find these annotations to be quite important.

 Sometimes, the type checker cannot find a unique type of an expression.
 This